-If you have crackling, scaling skin you may be deficient in vitamin B3 (niacin).
+Cracking, scaling skin often signals a vitamin B3 (niacin) deficiency.
 In addition to skin and hair, B3 is important for energy, digestion, the nervous system, and the eyes and mouth.
-It helps to eliminate toxins and support the production of sex hormones.
-B3 is found in beets, brewer’s yeast, meat, poultry, fish, seeds and nuts.
+B3 also helps to eliminate toxins and supports the production of sex hormones.
+This vitamin is found in beets, brewer’s yeast, meat, poultry, fish, seeds and nuts.

 Vitamin B6, biotin, folate, and pantothenate are good for your skin.
-Sixty percent of individuals have a genetic modification which impairs their ability to convert folic acid into folate, which helps the body detoxify heavy metals and other toxins.
+Sixty percent of individuals, however, are unable to convert folic acid into folate.
+Folate aids the body detoxify heavy metals and other toxins.
 Therefore, folate should be methylated (a methyl group should be added) to help our bodies use it properly.

 Do you have dry skin and hair, eczema or psoriasis?
 This can be due to low vitamin E. Vitamin E should consist of mixed tocopherols for best results.
-It’s important to eat an adequate amount of excellent quality fish oil, vitamin D, omega 3 and omega 6, olive and avocado oil, nuts and seeds for your brain, body and beauty.
+Eating an adequate amount of excellent quality fish oil, vitamin D, omega 3 and omega 6, olive and avocado oil, nuts and seeds is vital for your brain, body and beauty.

-If you are healthy and eating well but still experiencing hair loss, it could be due to low stomach acid.
-Fifty percent of people 50 years or older and 85 percent of people over the age of 80 have low stomach acid.
-Obviously, 100 percent of individuals on antacids have low stomach acid.
+If you are healthy and eating well but still experiencing hair loss, low stomach acid could be the culprit.
+Fifty percent of people 50 years or older, and 85% of people over the age of 80 have low stomach acid.
+Obviously, all individuals on antacids have low stomach acid.

-Stomach acid is important for two reasons: one to digest your food, and two to kill off the bacteria, viruses and parasites we eat on a daily basis.
-According to the Journal of the American Medical Association, if you have low stomach acid, not only will nutrient deficiencies cause more problems with your skin and hair, but all the organs in your body will be affected.
+Stomach acid is important for two reasons: to digest your food and to kill off the bacteria, viruses, and parasites we eat on a daily basis.
+According to the Journal of the American Medical Association, those with low stomach acid often have nutrient deficiencies causing more problems with your skin and hair.
+This, in turn impacts all organs in your body.

 Do you or your teenager suffer from acne?
 Acne is a common condition characterized by papules or pustules.
-Possible causes can be infection, tissue inflammation, plugged hair follicles, nutrient deficiencies and/or hormonal imbalances.
-Nutrient deficiencies include zinc, vitamin A, vitamin B6, vitamin C and selenium.
+Acne can be caused by infection, tissue inflammation, plugged hair follicles, nutrient deficiencies and/or hormonal imbalances.
+Nutrient deficiencies in zinc, vitamin A, vitamin B6, vitamin C and selenium also contribute to acne.

-According to Dr. Alan Gaby in Nutritional Medicine, 2011, numerous investigators have reported that a hidden allergy or sensitivity to foods is a major contributing factor in some cases of acne.
+According to Dr. Alan Gaby in Nutritional Medicine (2011) numerous investigators suggest that a hidden allergy or sensitivity to foods contributes to some cases of acne.

-Exacerbations of acne can result from allergic reactions or from the effects of biologically active substances in certain foods (e.g., hormones in cow’s milk and possibly amines or other chemicals in chocolate).
+Food sensitives may be affecting your acne.
+In fact the effects of biologically active substances in certain foods (e.g., hormones in cow’s milk and possibly amines or other chemicals in chocolate) can trigger acne.
 Food allergies can be detected in a lab easily by testing 90 different foods.
-The results can change your life by decreasing inflammation to improve your health and your beauty!
+Decreasing inflammation to improve your health and your beauty can change your life!

-In one study, restricting sugar in soft drinks, fruit drinks, candy and cake resulted in an 84 percent substantial improvement or complete clearing of acne lesions.
+In one study, restricting sugar in soft drinks, fruit drinks, candy and cake resulted in an 84% substantial improvement or complete clearing of acne lesions.
 Like most signs and symptoms, skin conditions may have a combination of causes.